-- long-term investment operations that is conducted by IMH, IMH Assets and IMCC; - mortgage operations that is conducted by IFC and NFS; and - warehouse lending operations that is conducted by IWLG.
+- long-term investment operations that is conducted by IMH, IMH Assets and IMCC; - warehouse lending operations that is conducted by IWLG; and - mortgage operations that is conducted by IFC and NFS.

-The long-term investment operations primarily invest in adjustable and fixed rate Alt-A mortgages that are acquired and originated by our mortgage operations.
+The long-term investment operations primarily invest in adjustable rate and fixed rate Alt-A mortgages that are acquired and originated by our mortgage operations.
 Alt-A mortgages are primarily first lien mortgages made to borrowers whose credit is generally within typical Fannie Mae and Freddie Mac guidelines, but have loan characteristics that make them non-conforming under those guidelines.
 Some of the principal differences between mortgages purchased by Fannie Mae and Freddie Mac and Alt-A mortgages are as follows: